arielherself/espresso/README.md

 ----------

-## England v Germany, again

-The final of the women’s European Championships, which kicks off at a sold-out Wembley Stadium in London on Sunday, is beautifully poised.
-The contenders are England and Germany, old rivals in both men’s and women’s football.

-The Germans have a stronger record.
-They won all three of their group games, comfortably defeated Austria in the quarter-finals and withstood the attacking verve of France in their semi.
-They have also won eight of the 12 editions of the competition, dating back to 1984.

-England have never won the tournament, and were defeated by Germany in the 2009 final.
-But this year they have momentum and the raucous backing of home support.
-And they come fresh from a 4-0 win against Sweden, the top-ranked team in the competition.
-So no matter Sunday’s outcome, this excellent tournament—which has raised the profile of [women’s football](https://te.arielherself.xyz/international/2022/07/21/the-womens-euros-are-selling-out-stadiums) across Europe—is guaranteed a worthy winner.

 ## Russia’s not-so-great navy

 At the Navy Day parade in St Petersburg on Sunday, Russia will try to project an image of marine supremacy.
 The River Neva will host a parade of 47 combat ships, gunboats and submarines.
 There will be celebrations elsewhere too, including Tartus on the Syrian coast, where the Russian navy has a Mediterranean outpost.